AmeyawAhmedSadat/E22_Final-project/README.md

 # Information about Dockerfile and it’s content
-As of the time my docker file was created, docker nhad not been blocked in Russia and also I had a vpn hence I did not use the work around path in using docker.
+As of the time my docker file was created, docker nhad not been blocked in Russia and also I had a vpn hence I did not use the work around path in using docker. before you install the dockerfile its a good idea to deactivate the virtual environment.

 1. I installed docker with the following command from the docker [website](https://docs.docker.com/engine/install/ubuntu/).